SoftwareAG/c8y-docs/content/standard-tenant/business-rules.md

 {{< /c8y-admon-req >}}

 {{< c8y-admon-related >}}
-- [Device management > Monitoring and controlling devices > Working with alarms](/users-guide/device-management/#alarm-monitoring) in the <i>User guide</i> for information on working with alarms in general.
+- [Device management > Device management application> Monitoring and controlling devices > Working with alarms](device-management-application/monitoring-and-controlling-devices/#working-with-alarms) for information on working with alarms in general.
 - [Alarms](https://{{< domain-c8y >}}/api/core/{{< c8y-current-version >}}/#tag/Alarms) in the {{< openapi >}} for details on managing alarms via REST.
 {{< /c8y-admon-related >}}